Gastroesophageal Reflux Disease (GERD)

 Acid Reflux

-A condition where the acidic contents of the stomach flow back into the oesophagus, causing symptoms like heartburn.
+Acid reflux occurs when acidic contents of the stomach flow back into the oesophagus, causing symptoms like heartburn, abdominal pain (especially after meals), and a bad taste in the mouth.

 GERD